brimdata/zed/docs/language/operators/debug.md

 The `debug` operator is useful to view intermediate values when debugging a complex Zed query.

+If used more than once within a single Zed program, the relative order of outputs in the debug channel from each separate `debug` invocation is undefined.

 ### Examples

 The following query uses expressions containing [f-strings](../expressions.md#formatted-string-literals)